ssardina-research/nugat-0.6.0/MIGRATION-0.6.0.md

         *   removed line because 'util.h' is not present

-56.smgameMisc.c [ ASK IF CORRECT .3 ]
+56.smgameMisc.c [ ASK IF RIGHT .3 ]

     warning: implicit declaration of function ‘util_resetlongjmp()’